deantendo/community/README.md

-# MPO and Version tags:
+# MP and Version tags:
 Please add these to the top of your mod description for best visibility.
 We all know the majority don't read the descriptions ;)
+Please also direct link the images so that they may be updated.

 # community